Protect your Windows computer

 Learn why we recommend this

-• Consider using a local account (one that is just on your device) instead of an account with Microsoft.
+• We recommend using a local account (one that is just on your device) instead of a Microsoft account to reduce the amount of data you share with Microsoft when using your Windows computer.
 Be aware you will not be able to share data across devices if you do this.

-• Make more than one account on your device, with one having "admin" (administrative) privileges and the others with "standard" (non-admin) privileges.
+• Create more than one account on your device, with one having "admin" (administrative) privileges and the others "standard" (non-admin) privileges.

 • Only you should have access to the admin account.